Qazeer/InfoSec-Notes/Linux/Priv_Esc/2-Methodology.md

 ###### Enumeration scripts

 Most of the enumeration process detailed below can be automated using scripts.

-*Personal preference: LinEnum.sh + BeRoot.py
-(if python available; Embeds linux-exploit-suggester.sh) > LinEnum.sh +
-linux-exploit-suggester.sh (on remote box or locally) > others*

-To upload the scripts on the target, please refer to the [General] File transfer note.
+To upload the scripts on the target, please refer to the `[General] File transfer` note.

+Personal preference:
+  1. `lse.sh` + `LinEnum.sh` + `linux-exploit-suggester.sh` (with kernel and
+     packages checks, run off target)
+  2. `linux-exploit-suggester-2.pl` + `linux-soft-exploit-suggester`

+*Recommended scripts*

-The **LinEnum.sh** script enumerates the system configuration using more than 65 checks (OS & kernel information, home directories, sudo acces, SUID/GUID files, configuration files, etc.).
+The `LinEnum.sh` and `linux-smart-enumeration` are maintained scripts that enumerate the system configuration using more than 65 checks (OS & kernel information, home directories, sudo acces, SUID/GUID files, configuration files, etc.).

 ```
 -t	Thorough tests (notably SUID/GUID files)